chintanboghara/Networking-And-Protocols/FTP & SFTP.md

   - Security and data integrity are critical.
   - Files are transferred over public networks like the internet.
   - Compliance with data protection regulations (e.g., GDPR, HIPAA) is necessary.

----

-Let me know if you'd like an example of how to set up or use either protocol!